Appalachian–Blue Ridge forests: Hemlock–northern hardwood forests

 Hemlock–northern hardwood forests are found in deep coves, moist flats, and ravines from Virginia and West Virginia northward.
 They include yellow birch (Betula alleghaniensis), mountain maple (Acer spicatum), sugar maple (Acer saccharum), and beech (Fagus grandifolia).
 These trees are sometimes joined by hemlock (Tsuga canadensis) or white pine (Pinus strobus).

 Spruce-fir forests

 Uncommon but significant are montane and allied spruce and southern Appalachian spruce-fir forests.
 These occur only on the highest peaks and ridges, where the soils are poor, the growing season short, and moisture comes from rain, snow, and fog.
 Red spruce, Fraser fir, yellow birch, mountain ash, and mountain maple identify these forests, while hobblebush and bearberry occur in the understory.

 Balds

 Appalachian balds are areas covered by native grasses or dense shrubs that occur only on some high-elevation summits and slopes.

 Bogs

 Appalachian bogs are boreal ecosystems, which occur in many places in the Appalachians, particularly the Allegheny and Blue Ridge subranges.
 Though popularly called bogs, many of them are technically fens.
+Bog species include cranberry and blueberry (Vaccinium spp.), bog rosemary (Andromeda glaucophylla), and buckbean (Menyanthes trifoliata).
+These bogs are relicts that have survived since the last glacial period.